chocolatey/choco-wiki/CentralManagement/CentralManagement.md

 Once installed and configured, you can use CCM to:

-* bring reporting to the Organizational level
+* Bring reporting to the organizational level
-* quickly see all software across the Organization and see what needs attention immediately
+* Quickly see all software across the organization and see what needs attention immediately
-* create reports for tracking and auditing purposes
+* Create reports for tracking and auditing purposes
-* manage endpoints with deployments through groups and collections
+* Manage endpoints with deployments through groups and collections

 ![Central Management Logo](images/features/ccm/central-management.png)